TotallyInformation/node-red-contrib-moment/README.md

 # Usage

 ## Moment
 The node generally expects an input from the incoming msg.
 By default, this is msg.payload.
 If it is a recognisable date/time, it will apply a format and output the resulting string or object accordingly.

 Input and output time zones are settable as is the output locale.
 All of which default to the host systems tz/locale.

 This allows the node to be used to translate from one time zone to another.
 It also will take into account daylight savings time (DST).

 You can also apply an adjustment to the date/time by adding or subtracting an amount.

+If the **Input from**:

+* is "timestamp", the current date/time is used as input.
+Output will be processed as normal.
+* is "msg", "global" or "flow" and the given property is empty or does not exist, the current date/time is used as input.
+Output will be processed as normal.
+* is a property containing a numeric value, it will be assumed to be a UNIX time value (ms since 1970-01-01 I think).
+Output will be processed as normal.
+* is a property containing a string that is not a recognisable date/time (including `null`).
+Output is an empty string plus a debug warning.

+If the **output** property is not `msg.payload` the input `msg.payload` is retained in the output.

 See the node's built-in help for more details.